Tovarichtch/hypseus_singe_daphne_bezels/README.md

 # Hypseus SINGE & Daphne bezels ready for Batocera
 An effort to standardize the bezels for Hypseus SINGE, Daphne and Kimmy on Batocera.

 Bezels are divided by software emulator (Daphne) and simulators (SINGE 1&2 and Kimmy).
-Light gun games have a Sinden subfolder (thin; normal; thick border size).
+Light gun games have a Sinden subfolder.

 All bezels are trimmed to a single file image per ROM name (e.g.: maddog2.png for SINGE 1 assets and Maddog2_HD.png for SINGE 2 assets).